State of Alwar

-The State of Alwar, also known as Alwar State, was a princely state ruled by the Rajputs of the Naruka clan of the Kachhwaha dynasty.
+The State of Alwar, or Alwar State, was a princely state that was ruled by the Rajputs of the Naruka clan of the Kachhwaha dynasty.

 History

 Bar Singh, the eldest son of Udaikaran, the Raja of Amber, took offence when his father became interested in a woman Bar Singh was meant to marry.
 He asked his father to marry her instead and relinquished his claim to the throne of Amber in favour of any offspring from that union.
 Nar Singh, the son born from that union, succeeded to the throne of Amber after Udaikaran's death, while Bar Singh received an estate of 84 villages as his appanage.
 Bar Singh was succeeded by his son Mairaj, who in turn was succeeded by Naru.
 It was after Naru that his descendants came to be known as Naruka.

 Naru had five sons: Lala, Dasa, Tejsi, Jeta, and Chitar.
 The descendants of Lala came to be known as Lalawat, and the rulers of Alwar are descended from him.
-Although Lala was the eldest son of his father, he was not treated accordingly and received only Jhak and twelve villages as his patrimony.
+Although Lala was the eldest son of his father, he was not treated accordingly and received only Jhak and 12 villages as his patrimony.
 Lala received from him the title of Rao and a banner in recognition of the loyal spirit he displayed towards his chief, Bharmal.
 Lala's son, Udai Singh, served under Bharmal and usually led the vanguard in battle.
 Udai's son, Lar, was often with Man Singh I and is said to have received the title of Khan from Akbar.
 Lar Khan had a son, Fateh Singh, who in turn had four sons: Kalyan Singh, Karan Singh, Akhai Singh, and Ranchor Das.